sYoungkin/emaCryptoBot/README.md

 # EMA Crypto Bot - Strategy Backtesting & Live Trading

 Work in Progress.
-I'm composing an algo-trading bot with AI.
+I'm composing with the help of AI algo-trading bot.
 This is mainly an apprenticeship with AI, but it remains my vision.
-Goal: run a bot that trades automatically and wins money for me.
-But there are also some cool dashboards to strategy comparison and market analysis.
-In principle it works, but I don't have the courage to risk real money on it.
-Unfortunately, the test data is not always reliable, so it's hard to say how well it works.
-Plus there are other factors that must be considered before going live: network outages or lag, unexpected execution, etc. So if I ever do get it up and running, it probably would be a good idea to put it in a VM in cloud or something.
-Nonetheless, having just an automated system that alerts on trustable signals is also not bad.